hotrodorm/hotrod/hotrod-project/hotrod-dynamicsql/README.md

   int count = p.execute(conn);
 ```

-Even though the parameter defined in the `Parameters` class is `branch`, the parameter section accesses the value of `branch.dept[1].minSalary`: that is, the array property `dept`, the second element of it, and a property `minSalary` of this element.
+Even though the parameter defined in the `Parameters` class is just `branch`, the parameter section accesses the value of `branch.dept[1].minSalary`: this expression traverses the object, gets the second element of the array property, and then the property `minSalary` of this element.

-## 5. Parameter Injection
+## 6. Parameter Injection

 JDBC imposes limits on which sections of a query can accept parameters.
 Typically they allow parameters in any place where a scalar value can be placed.
 They typically don't allow the query to parameterize the name of the table or other bedrock part of the query.